Gaussian Probabilities and Expectation Propagation: Discussion

-We have presented an EP algorithm constructing analytic approximations to polyhedral integrals on multivariate Gaussian distributions.
-Such approximations highlight interesting connections between approximate inference and approximate integration, and these approximations are of value for a number of applications in machine learning and throughout science and applied statistics.
-We show that under a variety of circumstances, relative EP errors rarely exceed $1\%$, and median relative errors are typically two to four orders of magnitude smaller.
-While we spent much of the results exploring the regions of poor performance and possible corrections, the general strength of the method should not be neglected.
-EPMGP also has some nice features such as analytical derivatives, fast runtime, and a natural ability to compute tail probabilities.
-On the other hand, existing numerical methods, in particular the Genz method, typically demonstrate high numerical accuracy.
+At the highest level, this paper introduces a novel approach to calculating multivariate Gaussian probabilities, which are a difficult and important problem throughout science and applied statistics.
+We used an approximate inference framework - Expectation Propagation - in an unexpected way to perform this Gaussian integration.
+From the perspective of Gaussian probabilities, this work introduces EPMGP as a method that can be used to give good, often highly accurate, numerical approximations.
+Our results show that under a variety of circumstances, relative EP errors rarely exceed $1\%$, and median errors are typically two to four orders of magnitude smaller.
+While we spent much of the results exploring the regions of poor performance (which we continue to explore below), the general strength of the method should not be neglected.
+The EPMGP algorithm also has some nice features such as analytical derivatives, attractive computational properties, and a natural ability to compute tail probabilities.
+On the other hand, existing numerical methods, in particular the Genz method, typically demonstrate high numerical accuracy and a clear runtime/accuracy tradeoff, which we have also demonstrated here.
+Furthermore, as we noted, one can readily construct cases wherein the EP method will perform poorly.
+Thus we again note that the purpose here is not to compare EPMGP to the Genz method, as those approaches share different properties, but rather to analyse the methods for Gaussian probability calculations across a range of scenarios so that applied researchers can make an informed and practical choice about which methods suit particular needs.

-Our results put a qualifier on the results of previous work using EP for evidence estimation, such as the Bayes Point Machine \cite[]{herbrichBook, minkaUAI01, minka01phd}, which was thoroughly investigated only for a relatively low dimensional case ($m=3$, $n=2$ in our notation) and for prediction accuracy, not ground truth.
-Our results caution that in such applications, EP should be used with care in problems where constraints outnumber dimensions, particularly $m \gg n$.
+For machine learning researchers, another value of this work is the use of a popular approximate inference framework for an application other than approximate inference.
+Exploring the generality of the machine learning toolset for other purposes is important for understanding broader implications of our field's technologies.

+Perhaps the most interesting aspect of this work is that the Gaussian probability problem, by its simple geometric interpretation, allows clear investigation into the strengths and weaknesses of EP.
+This work helps us explore empirically and theoretically the circumstances of and reasons behind EP's sometimes excellent and sometimes poor performance, which bears relevance to applications well beyond just Gaussian probabilities.